djgroen/flee/docs/source/construction.rst

 ---------------

 1. The UNHCR situations provides an overview of active situations worldwide that are facing forced displacement distress.
 To construct a new conflict situation:
-  - Select an active (conflict) situation of interest from an interactive map and click to access data and documentation relevant to a chosen conflict situation from <https://data2.unhcr.org/en/situations>.
+  - Select an active (conflict) situation of interest from an interactive map and click to access data and documentation
+    relevant to a chosen conflict situation from https://data2.unhcr.org/en/situations.
-  - Select a simulation period for conflict situation from ``Refugees and asylum-seekers from `chosen situation name` - Total`` timeline, which also presents forced displacement counts for a chosen period.
+  - Select a simulation period for conflict situation from ``Refugees and asylum-seekers from `chosen situation name` -
+    Total`` timeline, which also presents forced displacement counts for a chosen period.
-  - Obtain total counts of forcibly displaced people by clicking JSON button of ``Refugees and asylum-seekers from `chosen situation name` - Total`` section.
+  - Obtain total counts of forcibly displaced people by clicking JSON button of ``Refugees and asylum-seekers from `chosen
+    situation name` - Total`` section.
   - Identify camps for each neighbouring country through ``Breakdown by Country`` section of the conflict situation.
   - Collect and save data for each camp (e.g. <country_name-camp_name>.csv).

 2. The ACLED database provides conflict location data for forced displacement simulations.
 To obtain data on chosen conflict situation, complete the ACLED data export tool fields (<ttps://www.acleddata.com/data>) as follows:
   - Provide dates of interest for conflict situation (i.e. From and To).
   - Select ``Event Type: Battle``.
+  - Select ``Sub Event Type``:
+      - Armed clash,
+      - Attack,
-  - Select ``Sub Event Type: Armed clash, Attack, Government regains territory and Non-state actor overtakes territory``.
+      - Government regains territory and
+      - Non-state actor overtakes territory.
   - Specify ``Region`` and ``Country`` of conflict situation choice.
   - Accept ``Terms of Use and Attribution Policy``.
   - <name>.csv file exports to Downloads automatically.